 In the beginning I assembled my machine language programs by hand for the Apple ][ computer.
-As you can imagine this a very time consuming way of programming.
+As you can imagine this a very time consuming and error prone way of programming.
 If you add or delete one byte of code somewhere in between your program you'll have to recalculate all destination addresses and pointers.
 It is also very likely to have coding or calculation errors.

 After buying some disk drives for my computer I went looking for a suitable assembler.

 All assemblers available for the Apple had a bulky user guide and were quite difficult to use.

 For some the source files were stored in text format and reading text files with the Apple was something you really didn't want to do.

 The Apple read 1 character at a time from disk.

 And by the time it decided to read the next character, the disk had already rotated to the next sector.

 So you had to wait a whole revolution of the disk before it could read the next character, and so on.

 I got hold of the SC-Assembler, made by Bob Sander Cederlof.
 It had a very easy to use structure and disk access was not as fast as with the Applesoft Basic, but it was acceptable.
 I had no trouble learning this assembler and it had everything I wanted on board.
 I created a few programs with this assembler until I started wanting more.
 I wanted to have cross assemblers for a few other processors.
 Some crosses were available for the SC-Assembler, but with many limitations.
 The 6502 version of the SC-Assembler had been developed further over the years.
 Other crosses however were stuck at version 1.0.
 I created some programs with a 6800 and a 6809 cross version of the SC-Assembler, despite of its limitations.